liufuyang/liufuyang.github.io/_posts/2019-11-02-java-profiler.markdown

  ![JFR_1](/assets/2019-11-02-java-profiler/jfr_1.png)
  ![JFR_2](/assets/2019-11-02-java-profiler/jfr_2.png)

- Noticing there is a flam graph you can view as well by open it with "Window" -> "Show View" -> "Other..."
+ Noticing there is a flame graph you can view as well by open it with "Window" -> "Show View" -> "Other..."
- -> "Flam graph".
+ -> "Flame graph".

  One issue I am not sure why is that it seems the memory object profiler is not working for me and